 Don’t neglect outdoor space either.
 People on holiday want a nice garden where they can relax and unwind on a warm summer’s evening.
 Add a garden table and chairs and make sure the area is nicely landscaped and well-maintained.
 A gas or charcoal BBQ is a useful additional extra but remember to keep it clean.

 For seaside properties, consider providing beach toys, such as buckets and spades, sunbeds, beach umbrellas, etc. Optional extras include kayaks, dinghies, bodyboards, and snorkelling gear.
-In short, anything that might attract guests and sets your property apart from others is a worthy investment.
+In short, anything that might attract guests and sets your property apart from others is a worthy investment when setting up a holiday let.

 If this was or still is your home, lock away any valuables and personal items.
 Either store them in a secure area, such as a locked room/cupboard or put them into storage.